RoyDG/Metal-Gym/README.md

 Hi, I'm Rahul DG

-This is a GYM SPA made by Tailwind & JS .
+This is a GYM Landing page designed and made by me usind tailwind & AOS animation .